-Contraindication of acetaminophen:
+Contraindications of acetaminophen:

-Hypersensitive to acetaminophen or any component of the formulation: severe hepatic impairment or severe active liver disease.
-Do not use with other drug products containing acetaminophen.
-Contraindication of ibuprofen:

-Hypersensitive to ibuprofen; cerebrovasular bleeding or other bleeding disorders; active gastric bleeding.
+- Hypersensitivity to acetaminophen or any component of the formulation; severe hepatic impairment or severe active liver disease.
+Use with caution if history of alcohol abuse.
+Do not use with other drug products containing acetaminophen within last four hours.
+Contraindications of ibuprofen: - Hypersensitivity to ibuprofen; cerebrovascular bleeding or other bleeding disorders, active gastric bleeding, administration of a medication containing ibuprofen within last six hours.